keyboardhit212/Dummy-Chess/README.md

 ## Explanation

 You might be wondering why this project is called Dummy Chess instead of just plainly naming it as "Chess".
 That's because I was initially planning on it having AI, however I am not familiar to the concepts and principles of implementing one.
 So The "AI" of this project is based on pseudo random choices and not heuristics.

+### How to run

+A jar file is provided to simplify the execution of this program for those who are not very familiar of Java or to those who are just starting out.
+You can execute it using the CLI (make sure that java is added into the PATH) with:

+** java -jar jarfile.jar **

+However, you can just compile the project itself if you are familiar with the process of compiling and executing one since the jar file itself could be outdated.